tartley/algorithmic-generation-of-opengl-geometry/presentation.rst

     An 'item' is the term I use for a single drawable object.
-Items have a position, an orientation, and a glyph, which is what I call the collection of arrays that OpenGL uses to draw something.
+Items have a position, an orientation, and a glyph, which is derived from their shape.
     Items don't have any functionality - they are just a dumb collection of attributes.